Prestaul/skeemas-markdown-validation/tests/docs/invalid-two-blocks.md

-# Two blocks, no errors
+# Two blocks, one error

 [the new foo schema](../schemas/foo-new.schema.js)
 ```json